bryceag11/bryceag11.github.io/_pages/cv.md

 ### MATLAB Student Ambassador – *MathWorks*, 2024–Present
   * Organized workshops, demos, and campus-wide outreach for MATLAB applications in research and industry
   * Planned and executed an ML hackathon
+### Region III Finance Chair – *NSBE*, May 2023 - May 2024
+  * Raised over $250,000 in sponsorships while orchestrating a career fair with 50+ orgs in attendance.

+# Honors & Awards
+  * NSF GRFP Fellowship
+  * University of Kentucky Dean's List: 9 semesters